MAT496-Monsoon2025-SNU/rohitjg-langgraph-MAT496/README.md

 What's changed: Added more new tools(like sqrt, subtract, power, mod) and bound them to the LLM, and also tested langgraph ui for agents with multiple examples.

 ![1760637650050](image/README/1760637650050.png)

+# Module 2

+## Video 1 - Simple Schema

+Learnt about typed state schemas, TypedDict, dataclass, Pydantic, which lets every node share a consistent contact so LangGraph graphs stay predictable.

+What's Changed: Changed the mood to status channel with new "focused" or "relaxed" values.